jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 NOTE: Lights and user cameras are considered a special case of 'Object' and are specified in the Objects section using special Object Loader hooks functions.

+TODO: Examples.

+### Built-in Object Loaders

+SquidSpace.js provides the following 'built in' loader hooks:

+* 'default' – A basic object data loader that uses the built-in SquidSpace.loadObject() function, which in turn is based on the Babylon.js SceneLoader.ImportMesh() function

+* 'floor' – A basic object builder/loader that uses the SquidSpace.makeFloor() function, which in turn is based on the Babylon.js Mesh.CreateGround() function

+* 'user-camera' – A basic object builder/loader that uses the SquidSpace.makeUserCamera() function, which in turn is based on the Babylon.js UniversalCamera() function

+* TODO: Other built-in object loader hooks. (floor, light, user camera, plane, basic geometry)

+For more details on SquidSpace.js built-in loader functons, including their options and data values, see the [SquidSpace.js API Documentation](squidspace-api.md)

+NOTE: One common way to create a custom loader hook is to call a built-in loader function from your hook function and then modify the returned meshes for your specific requirements.

+NOTE: The SquidSpace.js squidcommons mod provides a number of other commonly used loaders.
+TODO: Implement and document squidcommons.js.

 ### Object Configuration